ryanramage/couchapp-takeout/readme.md

 ## Add a link from your application

+### Easy way

+Simply add a from your app, or your homepage, to /_design/takeout/install.html This page shows the user the link to download the application.

+### Harder way

-Now you need a link in your application called 'install' or 'download' that launches the installer.
-Here is how to do it.
+If you want to create your own link in your application called 'install' or 'download' that launches the installer, here is how to do it.

 Import the takeout jquery plugin into your page (make sure you have jquery as well).
 Add a div where the link will appear,